-This reporting is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.1 To demonstrate this, we are identifying registrars and TLDs with high and low volumes of malicious domain registrations in their Domains Under Management (DUM), or new registrations.
+This reporting is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
+To demonstrate this, we are [1] identifying registrars and TLDs with higher and lower relative volumes of malicious domain registrations in their Domains Under Management (DUM), or new registrations.